 Health and Safety on Campus

-While masks and facial coverings are required for day students and while in class, boarders will “pod” with their roommates, allowing for relaxed protocols “at home.”
-Penn Medicine Princeton Medical Center will conduct on-campus health screenings of all Hun students and staff each weekday.
-The screening will consist of body temperature check, symptom check, and visual assessment.
-Hun nursing staff will perform similar assessments of the resident students on weekends.
+While masks and facial coverings are required for day students and while in class, boarders “pod” with their roommates, allowing for relaxed protocols “at home.”
+Penn Medicine Princeton Medical Center are conducting on-campus health screenings of all Hun students and staff each weekday.
+The screening consists of body temperature check, symptom check, and visual assessment.
+Hun nursing staff perform similar assessments of the resident students on weekends.
 We have the ability to both quarantine or isolate students as needed, along with a full medical staff.
 For more information about enhanced health services, hygiene protocols, and custodial efforts, please see Health, Safety, and Physical Campus.

 - Dinner and Breakfast in the dining hall is restricted to the resident community and served in two groups, to maintain full physical distancing.